 The Hennessey Venom F5: Power and Speed Redefined

 While the ZR1 sets records in its price class, the Hennessey Venom F5 plays in a different league entirely.
 Powered by a 6.6-liter twin-turbo V8, the Venom F5 delivers an astonishing 1,817 horsepower and 1,193 lb-ft of torque.
-Unlike the ZR1, the Venom F5 offers a choice between a 7-speed automated manual or a 6-speed manual transmission, catering to drivers who want ultimate control.
+Unlike the ZR1, the Venom F5 offers a 7-speed single-clutch automated manual transmission, catering to drivers who want ultimate control.
+(Source: Hennessey Special Vehicles)

-The Venom F5 claims a theoretical top speed of 328 mph, though its real-world speed record stands at an impressive 270 mph.
-With a dry weight of just 2,998 pounds—thanks to its carbon fiber construction—it’s significantly lighter than the ZR1, allowing for even better acceleration and handling.
+The Venom F5 claims a theoretical top speed exceeding 300 mph, with simulations suggesting it could reach up to 328 mph.
+With a dry weight of just 3,053 pounds—thanks to its carbon fiber construction—it’s significantly lighter than the ZR1, allowing for even better acceleration and handling.
+(Source: Wikipedia)

 When it comes to raw power and speed, the Hennessey Venom F5 outpaces the Corvette ZR1 by a significant margin.
 Here’s how they compare: